The Œil d’Andromède association was created in 2000 by Pierre Descamp, Laurent Ballesta, Mathieu Geoffray, Cyril Frances and Daniel Collin.

 L’Œil d’Andromède has been innovating in the exploration and study of the marine environment for 20 years.
 Thanks to this extensive experience, the multiplicity of marine environment monitoring networks to its credit, its research collaborations with the academic world and the ability of its teams to innovate and develop monitoring methods, L’Œil d’Andromède is able to conduct projects to acquire knowledge and preserve the marine environment, and to develop useful long-term monitoring of marine ecosystems.

 Another project supported by the association since 2019 is REPIC, restoration of Posidonia meadows impacted by anchors in the French Mediterranean, a project that allows to initiate a dynamic restoration of Posidonia meadows whose ecological and economic roles are major but are undergoing a serious decline.
 This program was launched by the association for an initial period of six years (2019-2024) with the objectives of accelerating the recovery of the remaining meadows and reclaiming the destroyed surfaces by reintroducing hundreds of fragments of meadows torn up by anchors (or broken naturally).
-REPIC is implemented in two restoration areas located in the Alpes-Maritimes: Golfe Juan and Rade de Beaulieu sur Mer.
+REPIC is implemented in three restoration areas located in the Alpes-Maritimes: Golfe Juan, Rade de Beaulieu sur Mer and Villefranche-sur-Mer.